HTTP-RPC/Sierra/README.md

 <label name="label" foreground="gray"/>
 ```

 Sierra includes support for the 16 "basic" [web colors](https://en.wikipedia.org/wiki/Web_colors) by default.
-Support for additional colors and fonts can be added via the `define()` method of the `UILoader` class.
+Support for additional colors and fonts can be added via the `define()` methods of the `UILoader` class.

 ### Image and Icon Values
 Image and icon properties can be specified via a path to an image document on the application's classpath.
 The path is relative to the document's "owner", the value passed as the first argument to `UILoader#load()`.
 For example: